The Geotransformation

 InvGeoTransform() and ApplyGeoTransform()#

-These two functions are key for our lab.
+These two functions are key for the lab.
 When I discovered this functionality, I immediately became a fan.
-The biggest advantage is that their application represents very simple arithmetic calculations, which is always good when working with many datasets.
-The only, yet important, assumption/pre-condition is that multiple raster files and/ individual locations are in the same coordinate system.
+The biggest advantage is that their application represents very simple arithmetic calculations, which is always good when working with many datasets, as it reduces processing time immensely.
+The only, yet important, assumption/pre-condition is that multiple raster files and/or individual locations are in the same coordinate system.
 Some of the code below is inspired by the book from Garrard.
 We have provided the raster chapters 9 and 10 in moodle in case you want/need to dig deeper.

 Let’s have a look first at gdal.InvGeoTransform().
 The only argument that this function needs is the affine transformation of a raster image, in our case the variable gt: